wemake-services/wemake-vue-template/template/docs/template/configuration.md

 ### build

-Currently we extend build with several rules:
+Currently, we extend build with several rules:

 - enable linting with `eslint` and `stylelint` in development
 - settings handy alias for `scss` imports